magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8260 -->

-*  Inefficient use of `array_merge` in loops has been improved throughout the codebase, improving performance in several places, including in the static content deployment process.
+*  Inefficient use of `array_merge` in loops has been improved throughout the codebase, which has improved performance in several places, including in the static content deployment process.
 [GitHub-30183](https://github.com/magento/magento2/issues/30183)

 <!-- ENGCOM-8445 -->